evecodes/KoiBotanicalGardens-Website/README.md

  Update 05 - Garden section expanded, fixed image issues.

  Update 06 - Contact section base added, other sections more css added/changed.

+ Update 07 - Refined the CSS in all sections.